Carbonic acid: Relationship to bicarbonate and carbonate

 \end{alignat}$$ Direct values for these constants in the literature include pK_{1} = 6.35 and pK_{2} - pK_{1} = 3.49.

 To interpret these numbers, note that two chemical species in an acid equilibrium are equiconcentrated when pK = pH.
 In particular, the extracellular fluid (cytosol) in biological systems exhibits pH ≈ 7.2, so that carbonic acid will be almost 50%-dissociated at equilibrium.

 Ocean acidification

 Carbonate speciation in seawater (ionic strength 0.7 mol/dm^{3}).
 The expected change shown is due to the current anthropogenic increase in atmospheric carbon dioxide concentration.

 The Bjerrum plot shows typical equilibrium concentrations, in solution, in seawater, of carbon dioxide and the various species derived from it, as a function of pH.
 As human industrialization has increased the proportion of carbon dioxide in Earth's atmosphere, the proportion of carbon dioxide dissolved in sea- and freshwater as carbonic acid is also expected to increase.
 This rise in dissolved acid is also expected to acidify those waters, generating a decrease in pH.
-It has been estimated that the increase in dissolved carbon dioxide has already caused the ocean's average surface pH to decrease by about 0.1 from pre-industrial levels.
+It has been estimated that the increase in dissolved carbon dioxide has already caused the ocean's average surface pH to decrease by about 0.1 from historical pre-industrial levels.